Skip to content

 }

-• base_files drives pruning: any base/*.py file present on disk but absent from the new manifest is a stale leftover from a removed namespace/collection, and gets deleted on the next run.
+• base_files drives pruning: any base/*.py file present on disk but absent from the new run is a stale leftover from a removed namespace/collection, and gets deleted on the next run.
+Multi-mount projects union the per-mount file lists into one set.

-• edges drives drift detection: each edge says "the parent's __<factory>__ should point at the user-layer subclass in <user_module>." vfs.py checks the actual content of one-shot user files against the expected edges and emits a warning per missing factory binding.
+• edges drives drift detection: each edge says "the parent's __<factory>__ should point at the user-layer subclass in <child_user_module>." vfs.py checks the actual content of one-shot user files against the expected edges and emits a warning per missing factory binding.
+Cross-mount edges (client → mount namespace) are recorded the same way as intra-mount edges, so drift on a removed specs[] entry surfaces identically to drift on a removed namespace.

 --check is a dry-run mode that runs the full pipeline up to disk write, then refuses to write anything and exits non-zero if any base file would change, any drift warning fires, or any stale base file would be pruned.
 CI gate.